Shylock: Antisemitic reading

 Antisemitic views were common in Elizabethan era England.
 It was not until the twelfth century that in northern Europe (England, Germany, and France), a region until then peripheral but at this point expanding fast, a form of Judeophobia developed that was considerably more violent because of a new dimension of imagined behaviors, including accusations that Jews engaged in ritual murder, profanation of the host, and the poisoning of wells.
 With the prejudices of the day against Jews, atheists and non-Christians in general, Jews found it hard to fit in with society.
 Some say that these attitudes provided the foundations of anti-semitism in the 20th century.

-English Jews had been expelled in 1290; Jews were not allowed to settle in the country until the rule of Oliver Cromwell.
+English Jews had been expelled in 1290; Jews were not allowed to return until the rule of Oliver Cromwell.
 In the 16th and early 17th centuries, Jews were often presented on the Elizabethan stage in hideous caricature, with hooked noses and bright red wigs.
 They were usually depicted as avaricious usurers; an example is Christopher Marlowe's play The Jew of Malta, which features a comically wicked Jewish villain called Barabas.
 They were usually characterised as evil, deceptive, and greedy.

 During the 1600s, in Venice and in other regions, Jews were required to wear a red hat at all times in public to ensure that they were easily identified.
 If they did not comply with this rule, they could face the death penalty.
 In Venice, Jews had to live in a ghetto protected by Christians which was probably for their own safety.
 The Jews were expected to pay their guards.

 Shakespeare's play possibly reflected the antisemitic tradition.
 The title page of the Quarto indicates that the play was sometimes known as The Jew of Venice in its day, which suggests that it was seen as similar to Marlowe's The Jew of Malta.
 One interpretation of the play's structure is that Shakespeare meant to contrast the mercy of the main Christian characters with the vengeful Shylock, who lacks the religious grace to comprehend mercy.
-Similarly, it is possible that Shakespeare meant Shylock's forced conversion to Christianity to be a "happy ending" for the character, as it 'redeems' Shylock both from his unbelief and his specific sin of wanting to kill Antonio.
+Similarly, it is possible that Shakespeare meant Shylock's forced conversion to Christianity to be a "happy ending" for the character, as it "redeems" Shylock both from his unbelief and his specific sin of wanting to kill Antonio.
 This reading of the play would certainly fit with the antisemitic trends present in Elizabethan-era England.

 Sympathetic reading

 Many modern readers and audiences have read the play as a plea for tolerance, with Shylock as a sympathetic character.
-Shylock's 'trial' at the end of the play is a mockery of justice, with Portia acting as a judge when she has no real right to do so.
+Shylock's trial at the end of the play is a mockery of justice, with Portia acting as a judge when she has no real right to do so.
 Shakespeare does not question Shylock's intentions, but that the very people who berated Shylock for being dishonest have resorted to trickery in order to win.
 Shakespeare gives Shylock one of his most eloquent speeches: